 The Medical School Office of Research has established several resources to help researchers develop successful grant proposals.
-The R01 Boot Camp is a ten-month program comprised of the following activities and resources.
+The R01 Boot Camp is a 9-month program comprised of the following activities and resources.

-Download the complete R01 Boot Camp 2020 Program Timeline.
+Download the R01 Boot Camp 2021 Program Timeline.

 Self-directed interdisciplinary peer group activities of approximately 4-8 faculty members (mentees) and 1-2 coaches (senior faculty members).
 Mentees share and review proposal sections, provide constructive feedback to one another, and address problems and needs of mutual interest.
 Coaches provide guidance on NIH policy and practices.

 Present a Chalk Talk - A one-hour presentation developed in consultation with the mentee’s department and Internal Subject Matter Expert (ISME) to obtain critical feedback from experienced researchers to help shape the aims of the mentee’s R01 proposal.
 Chalk Talks should be presented within the first three months of the program to hone Specific Aims for further proposal development.

 Consultation with an Internal Subject Matter Expert who will have specialized insight into the mentee’s scientific field of study, and who will provide counsel on mentee’s research plans, help them prepare and present a Chalk Talk, and review proposal drafts.

 External Review - R01 Boot Camp will pay for an External Subject Matter Expert to review full drafts of proposals at least six weeks before the NIH deadline.

 These optional workshops and activities at the Medical School and across the University of Michigan offer additional opportunities to hone your skills as a researcher.